-For each panel in the upper row of Fig. 2, two corresponding panels in the lower row show the temporal profile of adaptation, separately averaged across the targets at azimuths of 11-34° (lefthand panel of each pair) and at azimuths of 56-79° (right-hand panel of each pair).
-By this rearrangement, the temporal resolution of data could be increased three-fold, as each of the original 4 subruns now contained 3 data points approximately evenly distributed across it.
+For each panel in the upper row of Fig. 2, two corresponding panels in the lower row show the temporal profile of adaptation, separately averaged across the targets at azimuths of 11°-34° (left-hand panel of each pair) and at azimuths of 56°-79° (right-hand panel of each pair).
+By this rearrangement, the temporal resolution of data could be increased threefold, as each of the original four subruns now contained three data points, approximately evenly distributed across it.
 These temporal data show two main results.
-First, even though they are fairly noisy, they provide a rough idea about where the pre-adaptation no-context baseline responses would have fallen, if they were measured, as the difference between frontal and lateral context effects are always the smallest at the beginning of the run.
-So, for example, it can be estimated that the baseline bias in responses to targets 11-34° was approximately 8-10°, as this is the average of the circles and squares at the beginning of the run for these targets in all three lower left sub-panels of panels A, B, and C (and, in particular for the simple context in Exp.
-1, the circles and triangles initially overlap, suggesting no contextual adaptation influenced these data yet).
-For targets at 56-79°, the baseline values can be estimated to be lower, approximately 0-5° (average of the initial values in lower right sub-panels of panels A, B, and C).
+First, even though they are fairly noisy, they provide a rough idea about where the pre-adaptation, no-context baseline responses would have fallen, if they were measured, as the difference between frontal and lateral context effects are always the smallest at the beginning of the run.
+So, for example, it can be estimated that the baseline bias in responses to targets 11°-34° was approximately 8°-10°, as this is the average of the circles and squares at the beginning of the run for these targets in all three lower left sub-panels of panels A, B, and C (and, in particular, for the simple context in experiment 1, the circles and triangles initially overlap, suggesting no contextual adaptation influenced these data yet).
+For targets at $56^{\circ}$ - $79^{\circ}$ , the baseline values can be estimated to be lower, approximately $0^{\circ}$ - $5^{\circ}$ (average of the initial values in lower right sub-panels of panels A, B, and C).
 Second, these temporal data show that the effect of contextual adaptation was always a repulsion, as all the frontal context profiles grow more lateral over time (circles in all panels have an increasing trend), while the lateral context profiles grow more frontal (triangles in all panels have a decreasing trend).